 std::queue

 The defining characteristic of a queue is that objects leave in the same order they were added.
+Because of this, a queue is sometimes described as a first-in, first-out (FIFO)Â container.

-We can visualize a queue as a sequential container, where objects are only added at the back of the queue, and only removed from the front.
 Adding an object to a queue is often referred to as pushing it, or enqueuing it.
 Removing an object from the front of a queue is referred to as popping it, or dequeuing it.

 Queues are everywhere in programming.
 Their use cases broadly fall into three categories - simulation, asynchronous communication, and decoupling.

 The most obvious use for a queue data structure is to simulate an actual, real-world queue.
 For example, if we’re making an online service, we may find ourselves having a surge of popularity that overloads our infrastructure.
-One way to prepare for this is to build a queue system, where users need to wait until we have enough capacity to let them in.

 Sometimes, our systems communicating with each other through simple function calls can present issues.
 For example, imagine we’re running a popular video hosting site.
 Users can upload their videos, which we compress, and then release to the public.

-Compressing videos can take a long time.
-We don’t want users waiting until that completes before we tell them their upload was successful.
-So, we can make these processes asynchronous, with the help of a queue.
-When users upload their video, rather than compressing it within the same call stack, we can simply add the video to a queue, and consider that part of the process complete.
+When users upload their video, rather than compressing it within the same call stack, we can simply add the video to a queue, and consider the "uploading" part of the process complete.
 We can tell users their upload was successful.

 Our compression system can run as a separate step, grabbing videos from the queue and compressing them without holding any other process back.